Algorithm to find an all-order in the running coupling solution to an equation of the DGLAP type: Inverse Laplace transformation

 \section{Inverse Laplace transformation}

-By using the same approach based on the change of variables in the complex plane we did in the previous section in order to relate DGLAP and BFKL IDEs in case of the fixed coupling, we represent the inverse Mellin transformation in a form in which we may identify the inverse Laplace transformation.
+By using the same approach based on a change of variables in the complex plane we did in the previous section in order to relate the DGLAP and the BFKL IDEs in case of the fixed coupling, we represent the inverse Mellin transformation in a form in which we may identify the inverse Laplace transformation.
 A part of these integrals may be found in Ref. \cite{gradshteyn-2015a}, for example.